 Popular Stock Indices among UK Traders

-Here is a list of some of the most popular Index CFDs among UK traders:
+Here is a list of some of the most popular index CFDs among UK traders:

 - FTSE 100: This is the UK’s leading blue-chip index, tracking the performance of the 100 largest companies listed on the London Stock Exchange.
 It’s a key indicator of the UK’s economic health and a natural focus for many UK traders.